 - Qualifying widow(er) — $250,000

-Those who exceed the income thresholds based on their filing status have to determine whether their net investment income or the amount by which their MAGI exceeds it is larger.
+Those who exceed the income thresholds based on their filing status have to determine whether their net investment income or the amount by which their MAGI exceeds the threshold is larger.
 The lower number of the two is the one that will be subject to the 3.8 percent additional tax.
 The income thresholds are not indexed for inflation.

 How NIIT is calculated

 Here’s an example of how to calculate NIIT.

 Kelly and John are married and file jointly, and their MAGI is $500,000, exceeding their filing status threshold by $250,000.
 They will certainly be subject to the NIIT if they have net investment income.
 After all gains and losses are calculated for the year, their net investment income comes out to $100,000.
 So they will be subject to the 3.8 percent NIIT on the $100,000, as it is the lesser of the two numbers.
 Kelly and John would need to pay $3,800 in NIIT, or $100,000 x 0.038 = $3,800.

 Had their net investment income been $300,000, then Kelly and John would pay 3.8 percent on the $250,000 by which their MAGI exceeds the income thresholds.
 Here, Kelly and John would pay $9,500 in NIIT tax, or $250,000 x 0.038 = $9,500.

 How to avoid the NIIT

-If you’re worried you might be subject to the extra tax, there are several ways to offset net income.
+If you’re worried you might be subject to the extra tax, you have several ways to offset net income.
 The best thing to do is speak to a licensed accounting professional who can assist in making sure whatever you offset is IRS-friendly.

 Overall, the goal is to reduce your taxable income so that you can fall below the income threshold.
 Popular ways of doing this include contributing to tax-advantaged plans such as a 401(k), 403(b), traditional IRA or SEP IRA.
 Contributions to these pre-tax accounts reduce your overall taxable income.

-This can also be done by offsetting (non-qualified) investment losses against some of your investment gains.
-Individuals achieve this by using their losing investments to reduce the taxable amount of their winning investments, in a process known as tax-loss harvesting.
+You can also reduce your income by offsetting (non-qualified) investment losses against some of your investment gains.
+You can use your losing investments to reduce the taxable amount of your winning investments, in a process known as tax-loss harvesting.